swirlai/swirl-search/docs/M365-Guide.md

 ## Intended Audience

-This guide details how to integrate Swirl (v.
+This guide details how to integrate SWIRL (v.
 2.0 or newer) with an existing Microsoft 365 (M365) tenant.
-It is intended for use by M365 Administrators with authority to add a new App Registration in their Azure Portal and optionally grant permissions for various APIs as noted below on behalf of users who wish to use Swirl to query their personal M365 content.
+It is intended for use by M365 Administrators with authority to add a new App Registration in their Azure Portal and optionally grant permissions for various APIs as noted below on behalf of users who wish to use SWIRL to query their personal M365 content.

 # Register a New App in Azure Portal

-To connect a Swirl installation to an M365 tenant, a new App must be registered and configured in the Azure Portal.
+To connect a SWIRL installation to an M365 tenant, a new App must be registered and configured in the Azure Portal.

 After the new App is configured, you can use it to authenticate users with OIDC and allow them to search their personal M365 content using OAUTH2 permissions consent.

 ## Before You Begin
-You will need the following information about your Swirl deployment:
+You will need the following information about your SWIRL deployment:

 * `swirl-host`
 * `swirl-port` (if it is something other than the default)